 The Index is composed of two Index Commodities, each of which is subject to position limits imposed by the CFTC (pursuant to the phased-in compliance schedule of the CFTC's recent rulemaking) and/or the rules of futures exchanges on which Index Contracts are traded.
 The CFTC amended its position limits rules in October 2020.
-Pursuant to the amended rules, federal position limits will apply to 25 physical delivery commodity futures contracts and options thereon, as well as to swaps that are economically equivalent to such contracts and to futures and options thereon that are directly or indirectly linked to the price of such contracts or to the same commodity underlying such contracts (e.g., cash-settled look-a-like futures), subject to a phased-in compliance period.
+Pursuant to the amended rules, federal position limits apply to 25 physical delivery commodity futures contracts and options thereon, as well as to swaps that are economically equivalent to such contracts and to futures and options thereon that are directly or indirectly linked to the price of such contracts or to the same commodity underlying such contracts (e.g., cash-settled look-a-like futures).
 Under the amended framework, position limits (i) for 25 core referenced futures contracts (including corn, oats, wheat, soybean, soybean meal, soybean oil, cotton, live cattle, rough rice, cocoa, coffee, frozen orange juice concentrate, sugar, gold, silver, copper, platinum, palladium, natural gas, crude oil, heating oil, and RBOB gasoline) are determined by the CFTC and (ii) for all other commodities are determined by the futures exchanges.

-The resulting impact on the Fund of final regulations that impose new and revised position limits is unknown.
-It is expected that futures exchanges will amend their existing position limits rules or adopt new requirements.
+Futures exchanges have the authority to amend their existing position limits rules or adopt new requirements subject to the federal limits.
 New or more restrictive position limits could reduce liquidity in the market, which would be likely to have adverse effects on the pricing of commodity futures contracts.
 Changes in CFTC and/or exchange-level position limits rules therefore could adversely affect the Fund's ability to pursue its investment objective or achieve favorable performance.